Luis Hernando de Larramendi: On the rise again (1931-1934)

 During the summer Larramendi launched a new periodical, Criterio.
 Revista Semanal de Orientación Política y Literaria.
 Some authors claim he was one of key people behind it, others name him manager of the weekly, which represented "most combative Carlism".
 In late 1931 and early 1932 Criterio was enthusiastically supporting unification of three Traditionalist branches in Comunión Tradicionalista, though it remained a private enterprise.
 It attracted a few known names like Pradera, Pemán and Albiñana, but in August closed due to financial problems.
 Larramendi engaged also in Traditionalist propaganda meetings, at times featured among the party pundits.
 In late 1932 and across 1933 his activity became intense and there was hardly a month without a press note on his public harangues; in June 1933 he defended in court generals accused of taking part in Sanjurjada.

-Though recognized in the movement as one its former leader and one of most experienced militants, during the early 1930s he did not count among top Carlist executive.
+Though recognized in the movement as one its former leader and one of the most experienced militants, during the early 1930s he did not count among top Carlist executive.
 His relations with the new party leader Rodezno have always been ambiguous; in the 1930s they were aggravated by differences on policy versus the Alfonsists; unlike Rodezno, Larramendi was as usual vehemently opposed to compromising intransigent Carlist stand and averse to entering Bloque Nacional.
 He claimed that an alliance would turn 100 years of Carlist history, including 80,000 men who gave lives for their king, into a comedy; moreover, such an ambiguous coalition would merely weaken the only force capable of confronting the revolution, namely Traditionalism.

-During gear-up to the 1933 electoral campaign he was overruled by Rodezno, who pushed for a joint far-Right alliance.
+During gear-up to the 1933 electoral campaignn he was overruled by Rodezno, who pushed for a joint far-Right alliance.
 Larramendi decided to comply and agreed to stand as a sole Traditionalist candidate on a joint "Coalición antimarxista" list in Madrid.
 The campaign in general was a triumph of the Right, but in the urban Madrid constituency PSOE retained its dominant position and Larramendi, though attracted 130,000 votes, failed again.
 Despite the defeat suffered, he continued with intense propaganda activity, which in the mid-1930 became nothing less than hectic.
 There were periods when hardly a week passed by without his public appearance noted in the press, the Traditionalist one hailing him as "elocuente orador".